Ahlfors-regular conformal dimension and energies of graph maps: Energies of graph maps

 It is not too hard to see that these energies above are all \emph{sub-multiplicative}: if $\phi \co G^p \to H^q$ and $\psi\co H^q \to K^r$ are maps from a $p$-conformal graph to a $q$-conformal graph to an $r$-conformal graph (where the energies are defined), then $E^p_r(\psi \circ \phi) \leq E^p_q(\phi)E^q_r(\psi)$ \cite[Prop.~A.12]{Thurston19:Elastic}.

 Given $\phi\co G^q \to H^q$, we denote by $[\phi]$ its homotopy class.
 It is natural to consider minimizers of $E^q_q$ over the class $[\phi]$.
-The fact that minimizers of these energies exist is not obvious.
-We state two versions that we need, both special cases of \cite[Theorem~6, Appendix~A]{Thurston19:Elastic}.
-To set up the statements, we first define another quantity, the \emph{stretch factor}.
-Note that if $\psi \in [\phi]$ and $c\co C \to G^q$ then $[\phi \circ c] = [\psi \circ c]$.
-Define
+The fact that minimizers of these energies exist is not obvious, but more is true.
+We first give some general context.